 - Start by roasting the spaghetti squash.
 Preheat the oven to 350 F. Scrape out the seeds from half a spaghetti squash.
 Rub it with a little olive oil and sprinkle with salt.
 Place cut side down on a baking sheet and roast for 25 minutes.

-- Cool for 10 minutes, then use a fork to scrape out the spaghetti strands.
+Cool for 10 minutes, then use a fork to scrape out the spaghetti strands.
 Combine with minced garlic and set aside to cool.
+Or cook the spaghetti squash in the pressure cooker.

 - Prepare a work station with all your cut veggies within reach.
 Fill warm (not hot) water into a large, shallow bowl or pan.
 Dip 1 rice paper sheet at a time.
 Let soak until somewhat softened (10-20 seconds) but not limp, and place on a flat surface like a large plate or cutting board.